gothinski/cyberseed-appsec-integration-client/README.md

 ### Integration Test Client

+Teams will provide an Integration Test Client as a separate Docker image that shows the satisfaction of the following flows exercising the SMIRK Server Application services.

+This client must actually exercise the SMIRK Server Application services and only print out values returned from these services.
+CyberSeed hosts will be checking the application code to be sure that this client is not simply echoing the expected results which is STRICTLY forbidden.

 - [x] Author standalone API client
 - [x] Add test 1
 - [x] Add test 2